DanielCConlon/just-tech-news/README.md

 - Update existing routes to query for related data to see who has voted on what post.

 - Clean up some of the code with a custom static Sequelize model method.

+# 13.5

+- Create a new Comment model to store data about who is commenting on which post.

+- Implement a double belongsTo/hasMany association using Sequelize.

+- Create routes that allow users to add new and delete old comments.

+- Update existing routes to include comment data.

+- Deploy the full suite of APIs to Heroku with their free SQL add-on.